-Bagaya Kyaung is a beautiful teak monastery built in the 1800s.
-It has massive teak pillars on the inside and other than the new tin roof, is completely composed of teak.
-It is still a functioning monastery today.
+From the monastery, a short horse and buggy ride took us to a beautiful teak monastery built in the 1800s.
+Bagaya Kyaung Monastery has massive teak pillars decorated in detailed carvings.
+Inside huge teak pillars fill the open room.
+Other than the new tin roof, it is completely composed of teak and is still a functioning monastery today.